 - Patients who in the opinion of the investigator may not be able to comply with the safety monitoring requirements of the study are not eligible

-- Parts C and D: patients who have received prior ipilimumab are not eligible
+- Parts C, D, and E: patients who have received prior ipilimumab are not eligible

 - accepting new patients